aronfischer/top_curriculum/javascript/react-js/router.md

 export default Routes;
 ```

-And that is already doing all the magic.
-So what is happending here.
+And there is already doing all the magic.
+So what is happending here?
 First we are importing React, our two components Profile and App, as well as a couple of things from the package we installed.

 1. Route: Those are our routes with a path, which equals the url path, and a component that should be rendered when we navigate to this url.